mko11/CS1632_Spring2020/deliverables/2/README.md

     bash runTestBuggy.sh
     ```

-Code coverage should be at an absolute minimum of 80% for each of your classes.

 ## Development Methodology

 Like Exercise 2, we will try to apply the Test Driven Development (TDD) model